vinterskogen/zshconfig/README.md

 This configuration set contains:

+- Oh My Zsh - framework for managing your zsh configuration
 - A nice-looking theme "homelike" (based on [gitster](https://github.com/shashankmehta/dotfiles/blob/master/thesetup/zsh/.oh-my-zsh/custom/themes/gitster.zsh-theme) theme)
 - A set of usefull aliases to speed up work with git and Laravel